composable-com/ct-connect-akeneo/README.md

 - The image field for the family is defined in `akeneoImagesAttribute`.
 Images stored in this field will be uploaded to commercetools and applied to commercetools product variant records.
 - The `categoryMapping` mapping defines the mapping for two categories.
 A human readable label is provided to assist the maintainer of the mapping configuration.
 - The `localeMapping` mapping defines the mapping of the desired locales to map.

+The below code shows the mapping defined in a .ts file to showcase the typing system supporting a mapping configuration.
+When using this connector, you will only need to save the JSON object itself, without the typescript Types.

 ```ts
 const config: Config = {